standardebooks/jack-black_you-cant-win/src/epub/text/body.md

 to their owners.
 Shopgirls and strangers ask him which is the best show of the week.
 Men around town consult him about the chances of a horse in to-morrow’s race.
-He can borrow more money on his I. O. U. than many business men in his block and pays on the minute.
+He can borrow more money on his I.O.U. than many business men in his block and pays on the minute.
 He is no stranger at the banks on the opposite corners.
 His reputation for truth and veracity